cbtham/rhoai-genai-workshop/docs/readme-workshop.md

 # Workshop Guide To Deploy AI Models on Red Hat OpenShift AI (RHOAI)

 ## Overview
-1. Walkthrough of the provisioned environment, Red Hat Openshift AI Dashboard

-1. Connect to a pre-packaged LLM modelcar container

 1. Deploy a generative AI model with serving endpoint

-1. Create and use a custom workbench with the deployed inference server
+1. Create and use a workbench with the deployed inference server

-1. QnA with Retrieval Augmented Generation
+1. QnA with Retrieval Augmented Generation (RAG)

+1. Agentic AI and MCP Servers

 1. Monitor the deployed model